xtmtd/Phylogenomics/scripts/README.md

 1. Type 'bash trimming_alignments.sh'.
 2. Tools parallel, trimAl, BMGE and ClipKIT are used in this script and will be automatically checked prior to formal analyses.
 3. Input the number of threads/cores (e.g., 8).
 4. Input the option for input alignments: 1. amino acid; 2. nucleotide.
-Enter the number which alignments will be choosen.
+Enter the number which alignments be choosen.
 5. Input the option for trimming tool: 1. trimAl; 2.
 BMGE; 3.
 ClipKIT.
-Enter the number which trimming tools will be choosen.
+Enter the number which trimming tools be choosen.
 6. After selecting the appropriate tool, enter the corresponding file and the absolute path as prompted.
 7. Input the name of output directory, e.g., 4-trim.
 All the fasta files after trimming will be placed in this folder.